-From the above, the explanations and descriptions of phenomena by physicists continually are changing and, in a chronological ordering, the same theme will show itself in new attire.
-This knowledge, which asks for a new interpretation with each new insight, has relevance for ordering learning material.
-More specifically, we thimk of problems which are going to surface with the implementation of the various principles of ordering.
+From the above it is clear that the explanations and descriptions of phenomena by physicists continually are changing and in a chronological ordering the same theme will show itself in new attire.
+This knowledge that asks for a new interpretation with each new insight has particular relevance for ordering learning material.
+We think more specifically of problems that are going to surface with the implementation of the various principles of ordering.
 This is attended to in detail later.